alessiorubicini/SwiftSessions/README.md

 # Swift Sessions

-**Swift Sessions** is a comprehensive Swift package that implements binary [session types](https://en.wikipedia.org/wiki/Session_type), providing a robust framework for ensuring safe and structured communication in concurrent systems.
+**Swift Sessions** is a Swift package that implements binary [session types](https://en.wikipedia.org/wiki/Session_type), providing a robust framework for ensuring safe and structured communication in concurrent systems.

 The library currently supports the following features:
 - session type inference (only with closures)
 - session types with binary branches
 - dynamic linearity checking
 - duality constraints on session types
-- client/server architecture for session initialization
+- session initialization with client/server architecture

 ## Authors and Acknowledgments